Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

 The main media controller features include:

-- Updating and Retrieving Playlist
+- Updating and retrieving playlist

     You can [create a playlist](#updating-and-retrieving-playlist) on the server side, and then retrieve that information on the client side.